rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ![Knowledge = JTB - G ([philosophy-in-figures.tumblr.com](http://philosophy-in-figures.tumblr.com/post/90253498641/knowledge-jtb-g), 2014).](img/knowledge.png){#fig:knowledge-jtb-g}

+In his unfinished work, *Rules* [^DescartesRule2], Descartes defines “science” (scientia) in Rule 2 as

+>   *Omnis scientia est cognitio certa et evidens*.
+>   All (scientific) knowledge is certain and evident cognition.

+In the same section, Descartes' boldy declares to reject probable knowledge for only what is perfectly certain:

+>   we reject all [...] merely probable cognition and resolve to believe
+>   only what is perfectly known and incapable of being doubted.

 Ichikawa & Jenkins:

 >   The standard analysis of knowledge says that for any subject $S$ and any